 - While entering the 2020 hurricane season in a context of COVID-19 pandemic, DGPC reviewed and updated the 2013 Emergency Evacuations Shelter Guidelines to integrate COVID-19 considerations.
 Technical assistance of the Caribbean RRB Facility was provided to the DGPC to integrate COVID-19 recommendations in the guidelines, outlining the procedures to activate emergency shelters and to develop related training materials.
 Several virtual working sessions were also organized between July and November 2020 with the technical staff of the DGPC to review the guide and develop the associated materials, training a total of 15 people including five women.
 Furthermore, a detailed set of recommendations and technical advice were provided for the development of an online training platform and mobile application to reach the local members of the DGPC in charge of shelter management.

 - The Haiti DGPC became a General Directorate within the government of Haiti since the approval of the DRM Law in June 2020.
 The Caribbean RRB Facility is providing technical assistance to support DGPC in this transition through the development of institutional and organizational diagnostics.
-Specifically, an institutional workshop was organized to exchange experiences between Mexico, Costa Rica, Uruguay, and Haiti on 17 December 2020, bringing together 41 people including 13 women.
+Specifically, an institutional workshop was organized to exchange experiences between Mexico, Costa Rica, Uruguay, and Haiti in December 2020, bringing together 41 people including 13 women.
 The workshop was set up as an exchange of experiences among Latin American countries that have gone through institutional and organizational changes in DRM.
 The workshop led to an enhanced understanding of the institutional and operational adjustments needed in order to support the transition of DGPC.

 - Ongoing support is being provided to the Haiti Hydrometeorological Unit (Unité HydroMétéorologique d'Haïti - UHM) in terms of hydrology, meteorology, data management, and institutional strengthening.
 An inter-institutional workshop and an open house day of the UHM were respectively organized on October 22 and 23, 2020 with the objective of presenting the institution, its new capacities, and promoting its products.
 Representatives from several other Haitian institutions participated in the workshop, including the National Geospatial Information Center (Centre National de l'Information Géo-Spatiale - CNIGS), the National Food Security Coordination, the Ministry of Agriculture, the Civil Protection General Directorate, the National Civil Aviation Office, , the Haitian Red Cross, the National electrical company, and the National Directorate of Potable Water and Sanitation.
 School children from several neighboring schools, academics, and representatives from different institutions also took part in the UHM open house day.
 Two videos were produced as a result of these two activities, which will serve as visibility to promote the UHM.

-- Finally, a dedicated session on Haiti was organized during the 2020 Understanding Risk Forum , gathering 20 participants and entitled How disaster risk data is driving public investment in Haiti.
+- Finally, a dedicated session on Haiti was organized during the 2020 Understanding Risk Forum, gathering 20 participants and entitled How disaster risk data is driving public investment in Haiti.
 Specific presentations were made on the following topics (i) investing in LiDAR coverage to develop a Digital Terrain Model (3D model) for Haiti, which included an opening speech by Mr. Boby Piard, General Director of CNIGS; (ii) using digital terrain model to create a flood hazard study for Haiti; and (iii) using flood hazard models and spatial data to identify public investment needs for emergency evacuation shelters.

 Partnerships and Coordination

-The technical assistance project is undertaken jointly with institutions of the government of Haiti including the Ministries of Interior and Local Authorities (namely the Civil Protection Directorate), Public Works, Agriculture, Education, Social Affairs, Economy and Finance, Planning and External Cooperation, and the National Center for Geospatial Information.
+The technical assistance project is undertaken jointly with institutions of the government of Haiti including the Ministries of Interior and Local Authorities (including the Civil Protection Directorate), Public Works, Agriculture, Education, Social Affairs, Economy and Finance, Planning and External Cooperation, and the National Center for Geospatial Information.